 An individual wanting to end his commercial activities voluntarily must contact - within a month of the cessation - a one-stop business counter so that the latter can take the necessary steps.

-When a company wants to cease its activity, it can proceed by dissolution or liquidation.
+When a company wants to cease its activity, it proceeds in two stages: dissolution and liquidation.

 The term "dissolution" implies a decision made by the shareholders to liquidate the company and, generally, to appoint a liquidator in charge of this task.

 The term "liquidation" implies the pecuniary realisation of all the company's assets and the clearance and payment (if possible) of all the company's debts (= liabilities) by the liquidator.

 If there is any remaining money after this procedure, the latter must be divided up between the shareholders as set out in the articles of association.
 Then a definitive end can be put the company's activities at a one-stop business counter.

 The legislator has introduced a watchdog to monitor dissolution and liquidation procedures: the commercial court.

 The shareholders want to close their company.
 This can be done with a single deed with a notary to cut costs and to close the company more quickly.
 To do this, you must provide the notary with a report from the statutory auditor or, failing that, an external auditor or chartered accountant.
 The cost to the notary for this simplified procedure is around €1,500.

 In the context of dissolution through several deeds, the company will enter a liquidation period with the first notary deed (approximate cost of 2,200 Euros) and then a liquidator will be appointed to oversee the liquidation (fees approx. 3,000 Euros per year).
 This liquidator must be approved by the commercial court before any intervention.

 Then, at the end of his mission, he presents the closing accounts for validation by the commercial court and a new notarised document allows the closure of the liquidation (approximate cost if 1,800 Euros).